HackAtUCI/learn-mongodb-template/README.md

 - Delete: delete_many() and delete_one()

 For create, you just need to pass data as a dict, either an iterable of them or just one.
-For read, update, and delete, you can pass
+For read, update, and delete, you can pass nothing to specify any document, or filter documents with a dict containing specific fields and values as well as operators and modifiers like $eq and $set.
+More information on this can be found at https://docs.mongodb.com/manual/reference/operator/query/.
+Examples using query selectors and modifiers can be found in the db.py script.

 ### Further Reading:
 - SQL vs NoSQL: https://medium.com/xplenty-blog/the-sql-vs-nosql-difference-mysql-vs-mongodb-32c9980e67b2